MikeFHS/automated-rating-curve/docs/bathymetry.md

-ARC estimates channel bathymetry at each stream cell by fitting a trapezoidal cross section whose geometry is constrained by detected bank locations and a target depth.
-ARC can obtain that target depth in one of two ways:
+ARC estimates channel bathymetry at each stream cell by fitting a triangular or trapezoidal cross section whose geometry is constrained by detected bank locations and a target depth.
+ARC can obtain the initial target depth in one of two ways:

-1. From `Flow_File_BF`, by solving Manning's equation until the sampled section conveys the supplied baseflow or bankfull discharge.
+1. From `Flow_File_BF`, by solving a downstream-to-upstream non-uniform energy balance over the directed reach network.
 2. From a drainage-area power law, by combining `drainage_area_field`, `coefficient_depth`, and `exponent_depth`.

+After either initial estimate, ARC filters and aggregates the depths by reach and enforces a downstream non-decreasing depth constraint.
+Consequently, the depth finally burned into a stream cell can differ from its initial network or power-law estimate.

 `Flow_File_QMax` is still required either way because ARC still needs a maximum discharge to build the VDT database and curve outputs.